Commonwealth of Independent States

 The headquarters of the Commonwealth of Independent States is located in the city of Minsk.
 The department of the CIS Executive Committee responsible for economic issues is situated in Moscow.

-In 2021, the chairmanship in CIS passed to the Republic of Belarus.
+In 2023, the presidency of the CIS passed to the Kyrgyz Republic.

 Official Internet Resources